labex-labs/open-source-labs/python/python-mastery/lab-ex3-4-private-attributes-and-properties/en/step5.md

        self._price = value
    ```

-3. Save the file.
+3. After making these changes, save the `stock.py` file.
+Saving the file ensures that our modifications are preserved.

-4. Create a test script to verify subclassing with different types:
+4. Next, we'll create a test script to verify that subclassing with different types works as expected.
+To create this script, run the following command in the terminal:

    ```bash
    code /home/labex/project/test_subclass.py
    ```

-5. Add the following code to `test_subclass.py`:
+5. Now, add the following code to the `test_subclass.py` file.
+This code creates a subclass of the `Stock` class with different types and tests both the base class and the subclass.

    ```python
    from stock import Stock